aospapp/aosp/external/cldr/docs/ldml/tr35-dates.md

 * When a field or literal is encountered that is not compatible with the pattern:
   * Synchronization is not necessary for symbolic fields, since they are self-identifying.
 Wait until a numeric field or literal is encountered before attempting to resynchronize.
   * Ignore whether the input token is symbolic or numeric, if it is compatible with the current field in the pattern.
   * Look forward or backward in the current format string for a literal that matches the one most recently encountered.
 See if you can resynchronize from that point.
-Use the value of the numeric field to resynchronize as well, if possible (for example, a number larger than the largest month cannot be a month)
+Use the value of the numeric field to resynchronize as well, if possible (for example, a number larger than the largest month cannot be a month).
   * If that fails, use other format strings from the locale (including those in `<availableFormats>`) to try to match the previous or next symbol or literal (again, using a loose match).

 * * *

-Copyright © 2001–2021 Unicode, Inc. All Rights Reserved.
+Copyright © 2001–2022 Unicode, Inc. All Rights Reserved.
 The Unicode Consortium makes no expressed or implied warranty of any kind, and assumes no liability for errors or omissions.
 No liability is assumed for incidental and consequential damages in connection with or arising out of the use of the information or programs contained or accompanying this technical report.
-The Unicode [Terms of Use](https://unicode.org/copyright.html) apply.
+The Unicode [Terms of Use](https://www.unicode.org/copyright.html) apply.

 Unicode and the Unicode logo are trademarks of Unicode, Inc., and are registered in some jurisdictions.